Nima-Khodabandelou/Notes/README.md

 ##
 - Path and Classpath

-       PATH: An environment variable used by the operating system to locate the executables
+       PATH: An environment variable used by the O.S. to locate the executables

-       Classpath: Java specific used to locate class files. it can be a directory, ZIP, JAR, etc.
+       Classpath: Java specific used to locate class files/dir./ ZIP/JAR/...
 ##
 - Source files

-      Each source Java file may have multiple classes among which only one shall be public.
+      Each Java file -> multiple classes -> only one public

-      Source file name shall be the same as class name.
+      Source file name -> same as class name
 ##
-- OS Architecture
+- O.S.
+Architecture

-      Java is neutral w.r.t to OS architecture (32 bit or 64 bit).
+      Java is neutral w.r.t to O.S. architecture (32/64 bit)
 ##
 - Interpreter/Compiler

-      Just-in-time (JIT): To improve performance by compiling parts of the bytecode having similar functionality, and therefore reducing
+      Just-in-time (JIT): To improve performance by compiling parts of bytecode having similar functionality -> reducing compilation time
-			compilation time.

-      Compiler: transforms instruction set of a Java virtual machine (JVM) to the instruction set of a specific CPU (Java code to Bytecode).
+      Compiler: transforms instruction set of JVM to instruction set of specific CPU (Java code to Bytecode)

-      Classloader: Part of the Java Runtime Environment for loading class files.
+      Classloader: Part of JRE for loading class files Built-in classloaders

-      Three built-in classloaders:
-		Bootstrap ClassLoader: The first classloader in native code (e.g. c++) which loads rt.jar file containing all core libraries and class files of Java SE There are various implementations of this Bootstrap class loader for various platforms.
+		Bootstrap

+		  First classloader in native code (e.g. c++)

+		  loads Java SE core libs and class files

+		  various implementations for various platforms

+		Extension

+		  Child of Bootstrap

-		Extension ClassLoader: Its parent is Bootstrap classloader loads core extension classes to be available to all applications running on each platform.
+		  Loads core extension classes to be available to all applications running on each platform.

-		System/Application ClassLoader: Loads files in the classpath.
+		System/Application: Loads files in classpath
 ##
 - Local variables